These are delicious and beautiful as you take them all puffed up from the oven. They're a great recipe for brunch or to accompany meat juices.

 Instructions

-- Butter or spray nine ¾ cup glass custard cups or ten ½ cup muffin cups.
-If you're using custard cups, place them on a jelly-roll pan, leaving space between each cup.
-If you're using muffin pans, you'll need to use two 12-hole tins because you won't be filling all the muffin cups to give the popovers ample air circulation.
+- Butter nine ¾ cup glass custard cups or ten ½ cup muffin cups with 2 tablespoons unsalted butter, soft or melted.
+If you're using individual custard cups, place them on a jelly roll or oven tray, leaving space between them.
+If you're using muffin pans, you'll need to use two 12-muffin tins because you will fill them alternating, leaving one empty in between to give space for the air to circulate between the popovers while baking.

-- Bake, without opening the door, for 25 minutes, until the popovers are puffed, nicely browned, and crisp on the exterior.
+- Bake, without opening the door, for 25 minutes or until the popovers are puffed, nicely browned, and crisp on the exterior.

-- Turn the temperature down to 350ºF and bake for another 15 to 20 minutes, to help dry out the interior, which, no matter what you do, will always be a little doughy in the center.
-(Some people love this part, others pull it out).
+- Turn the temperature down to 350ºF (180°C) and bake for another 5 to 10 minutes, to help dry out the interior, which will always be a little doughy in the center.
+Some people love this part, others pull it out.

 Arthur in the Garden! says